abyssDS/sfmlWiki/FAQ.md

     ar xv libopenal32.a | cut -f3 -d ' ' | xargs ar rvs libsfml-audio-s.a && rm *.o && echo 'done'
     ar xv libsndfile.a | cut -f3 -d ' ' | xargs ar rvs libsfml-audio-s-d.a && rm *.o && echo 'done'
     ar xv libsndfile.a | cut -f3 -d ' ' | xargs ar rvs libsfml-audio-s.a && rm *.o && echo 'done'

-## <a name="window"/>SFML Window

-### <a name="window-transparent-window"/>How do I make my window transparent?

-Unfortunately SFML can't help you with this.
-The style and representation of the application window within your window manager/desktop environment is specific to the environment you are currently in.
-Because of this SFML cannot provide a uniform interface for controlling the representation of your application window.

-SFML does however provide sf::Window::getSystemHandle().
-Using the handle you can do a bit of research and find out how to manipulate the window representation yourself using the functions of your window manager.

-### <a name="window-get-frame-time"/>What happened to getFrameTime()?

-getFrameTime() was removed from SFML at the beginning of 2012.
-The reasoning for it can be found here: http://en.sfml-dev.org/forums/index.php?topic=6831.0

-Users have to create an sf::Clock object now and keep time themselves.
-This has more advantages than disadvantages including:

-* Correct time reporting (getFrameTime() reported the time spent **during the last frame**)
-* More control over between which points in your code the time is to be measured
-* More control over the precision required

-### <a name="window-set-framerate-limit"/>Why doesn't setFramerateLimit() always set the frame rate to the specified limit?

-setFramerateLimit() is implemented using a call to sf::sleep every frame.
-The intricacies of sf::sleep are explained [here](#system-sleep).

 ## <a name="system"/>SFML System